netgo-software/annotation-validator/README.md

 }
 ```

-If you would like to check the class to be annotated only with `@MyAnnotation` use the following
+If you would like to check the class to be annotated only with `@MyAnnotation` and only have the configured params use the following

 ```
 import static de.tolina.common.validation.AnnotationDefinition.*;